calvinmetcalf/projections-in-web-browsers-are-terrible-and-you-should-be-ashamed-of-yourself/body.md

 my name is *calvin*

-you might remember me from my previous presentation

-'things you've never heard of not fully explained'

 i have *opinions*

-*why*

-one of the main devs of *proj4js*

-work with *leaflet*

-everything is terrible
+you might remember me from:

+my previous presentation 'things you've never heard of not fully explained'

+the new version of proj4js that isn't *terrible*

+and leaflet plugins for file formats that shouldn't be used on the web

+but first

+*apologies* in *advanced* to non-coastal states

+im not talking about *your* state

+i'm talking about that state *next to your state* that you don't really like

 *what is a projection*